argel6767/customer-order-parser/README.md

-# Web Data Parser and Report Generator
+# Blue Tactical Customer Order Parser

 This program, developed for **Blue Tactical**, is designed to parse scraped web data stored in CSV files, process that data, and generate reports in Excel format.
 It uses **OpenCSV** to read CSV files and **Apache POI** to write and manage Excel files.
 The program also reads multiple Excel reports and combines them into a singular, comprehensive report.